pizzato/LLMMe/README.md

                         List of senders emails (From)
 ```

-4. After the CSV file is create use any LLM training tool that generates a LLM compatible with [AutoModelForCausalLM](https://huggingface.co/transformers/v3.5.1/model_doc/auto.html#automodelforcausallm)
+4. After the CSV file is created use any LLM training tool that generates an LLM compatible with [AutoModelForCausalLM](https://huggingface.co/transformers/v3.5.1/model_doc/auto.html#automodelforcausallm)

     Personally, I use [H2O's LLM Studio](https://github.com/h2oai/h2o-llmstudio) because it's a very easy to do import datasets and train an LLM on top of foundational models.
-    My personal model was successfully trained using a RTX 4080 with more than 100K email in about an hour per epoch using [/facebook/opt-2.7b](https://huggingface.co/facebook/opt-2.7b).
+    My personal model was successfully trained using an RTX 4080 with more than 100K email in about an hour per epoch using [/facebook/opt-2.7b](https://huggingface.co/facebook/opt-2.7b).
 5. After having your model at hand.
 Go play with it for a bit.
 Change the variables to your liking on `config.py`.
 Specifically you need to define which model you are using here.
 This is your personal model directory or hugging face space/model format in case you have it uploaded there.

     Run: `python llm_reply.py` and you will have a gradio app running your model.